basho/basho_docs/content/riak/cs/3.0.0/cookbooks/installing/chef.md

 ### Package Installation

-There are two options for installation: `package` and `enterprise_package`.
-`package` is the default--- it installs Riak CS open source---and is the recommended option for Red Hat- and Debian-based operating systems.
-For source installations of Riak, Erlang/OTP R15B01 and above is recommended.
+Install with `package`.
+This installs Riak CS and is the recommended install option for Red Hat- and Debian-based operating systems.
+For source installations of Riak, Erlang/OTP 22 and above is recommended.

 ### Enterprise Installation

-To install Riak CS Enterprise, populate `node['riak_cs']['package']['enterprise_key']` with a Basho-provided key for the release.

-Riak Enterprise installations managed through the cookbook must be installed via a package.
+In Riak CS 2.1.1 and earlier, there was a pay-to-use enterprise edition.
+However, from Riak CS 2.1.2 and higher, all the enterprise edition features were merged in to the free-to-use open source edition and the pay-to-use enterprise edition was scrapped.
+This note is left here in case people come looking for the no-longer-existant enterprise edition.

 ### Basic Configuration